Gabriel0liver/GoFinds/README.md

   - Body: empty
 - GET /users
   - renders the users list
-- GET /users/:userid/posts
+- GET /users/:userid
   - renders users posts
-- GET /users/:userid/posts/:postid
+- GET /posts/:postid
   - reders posts details
-- POST /users/:userid/posts/:postid/remove
+- POST /posts/:postid/remove
   - redirect to /users/:userid/posts/:postid if user id is not the same as logged in
   - body:
     - empty
-- GET /users/:id/createpost
+- GET /posts/createpost
   - redirect to / if logged out
-  - redirect to / if id is not the same as logged in
   - renders the createpost form
-- POST /users/:id/createpost
+- POST /posts/createpost
   - redirect to / if logged out
-  - redirect to / if id is not the same as logged in
   - body:
     - title
     - description